nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Unarchiving a patient**

-**Pre-requisite:** Use 'archivelist' to list out the index of all the archived patients
+**Pre-requisite:** Use 'archivelist' to list out all the archived patients

 **MSS**